Distributed Precoding for Cell-free Massive MIMO in O-RAN: A Multi-agent Deep Reinforcement Learning Framework: Performance Evaluation

 \section{Performance Evaluation}

 In this section, we evaluate the performance of our distributed precoding framework and compare it with different baselines.
-We consider a cell-free O-RAN consisting of $L=100$ O-RUs and $K=48$ users randomly deployed in a $500 \textrm{ m} \times 500 \textrm{ m}$ area.
-We divide the simulation area into $U=4$ square subareas and deploy one O-DU in each subarea to serve the O-RUs located within that subarea.
-The considered cell-free O-RAN is illustrated in Fig. \ref{fig:locations}.
-The maximum transmit power of each O-RU is set to $P^{\textrm{max}} = 30$ dBm.
+In the considered cell-free O-RAN, the maximum transmit power of each O-RU is set to $P^{\textrm{max}} = 30$ dBm.
 The noise power is set to $\sigma^2= -114$ dBm.
-We use a wrap-around topology to mimic a large network deployment.
 The number of antennas of each O-RU, $N_{\textrm{t}}$, is equal to 4 \cite{bjornson:O-RAN1}.
 The number of antennas of each user device, $N_{\textrm{r}}$, is equal to 2.
 The large-scale fading coefficients $\beta_{k,l}$ follow the 3GPP urban microcell non-line-of-sight (UMi-NLOS) pathloss model \cite{3GPP_pathloss} with a carrier frequency of $f_\textrm{c}=2 \textrm{ GHz}$.
-Considering a three-dimensional (3D) space with coordinates $[\text{x, y, z}]$, the z-coordinate of the O-RUs and users is fixed to be $10$ and $2$, respectively.
+Considering a three-dimensional (3D) space with coordinates $[\text{x, y, z}]$, the z-coordinate of the O-RUs and users is fixed at $10$ and $2$, respectively.
 For user-centric clustering, we select the $L_k^\textrm{UE}=L^\textrm{UE}=8$ O-RUs with the largest $\beta_{k,l}$ to serve user $k$.
 We set the observation cardinality $I=6$ for all DRL agents.
 We set the same minimum data rate requirement of $R_k^\textrm{min}=R^\textrm{min}=4$ bits/s/Hz for all users $k \in \mathcal{K}$.
 We set the user velocity $v_k$ to $1.4 \textrm{ m/s}$ ($5 \textrm{ km/hr}$).
-We set the duration of each RT loop $T=1$ ms. A non-RT loop occurs once every $N_\textrm{nRT}=100$ near-RT loops, and each near-RT loop comprises $N_\textrm{RT}=10$ RT loops.
+We set the duration of each RT loop $T=1$ ms. A non-RT loop occurs once every $N_\textrm{nRT}=100$ near-RT loops, and each near-RT loop comprises $N_\textrm{RT}=10$ RT loops. \begin{rev} At the beginning of each non-RT loop, the user-O-RU associations are updated according to the new locations of the users and the updated values of $\beta_{k,l}$.
+Consequently, the agents are trained under dynamic user-O-RU associations, which prevents overfitting to a fixed deployment and enhances robustness to topology changes. \end{rev}